For the 2025 school year, there are 5 blue ribbon public high schools serving 2,040 students in New Hampshire.

 Blue ribbon schools have been recognized by the Department of Education for achieving superior standards of academic excellence.
 Read more about this national school awards program and how blue ribbon schools work.

-The top ranked blue ribbon public high schools in New Hampshire are Hanover High School, Hollis-brookline High School and Hopkinton High School.
+The top ranked blue ribbon public high schools in New Hampshire are Academy For Science And Design Charter (H), Hanover High School and Hollis-brookline High School.
 Overall testing rank is based on a school's combined math and reading proficiency test score ranking.

-The school with highest graduation rate is Hanover High School, with ≥95% graduation rate.
+The school with highest graduation rate is Hollis-brookline High School, with 97% graduation rate.
 Read more about public school graduation rate statistics in New Hampshire or national school graduation rate statistics.

-Minority enrollment is 16% of the student body (majority Asian and Hispanic), which is less than the New Hampshire public high school average of 17% (majority Hispanic).
+Minority enrollment is 19% of the student body (majority Asian), which is more than the New Hampshire public high school average of 17% (majority Hispanic).

 Best Blue Ribbon Public High Schools in New Hampshire (2025)